baireuther/neural_network_decoder/README.md

 The version that is discussed in Ref.
 [3] is on branch arXiv1804p02926.

-## How the code was used to train and evaluate a decoder as discussed in Ref.
-[3]
+## How the code was used in Ref.
+[3] to train and evaluate a decoder
 1) First SQLite databases with data according to the specifications in data_format.md were generated.
 Suitable pre-processing of the input data was crucial and depends on the quantum circuit and is described in [3].<br>
 2) Then notebooks of the form training.ipynb were used to run the training pipeline.
 The training progress was monitored using TensorBoard.<br>
 3) After the training was completed, notebooks of the form evaluation.ipynb were used to evaluate the trained decoder on the test datasets.